seraui/seraui/README.md

 # Sera UI

+> ⚠️ **Warning**
+> Hello everyone, give it a ⭐ star — I will release this as open source on GitHub very soon!

 **Beautifully designed components you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.**

 Sera UI is a reusable component library for React, Next.js, and other JSX-based libraries.
 Currently, we support `React` and `Next.js` only.
 Our goal is to create next-level UI with minimal code, optimal performance, and a modern feel.